arenekosreal/role-playing/README.md

 > [!TIP]
 > **NOT** [SillyTavern](https://sillytavernai.com) compatible character card.

-System prompts and other stuff for role-playing witl models.
+System prompts and other stuff for role-playing with models.

 ## Usage